intuit/Ignite/docs/pages/Blog.md

 ### Profile Pic

-Ignite uses [gravatar](http://en.gravatar.com/) to find a profile pic for you blog posts.
+Ignite uses [gravatar](http://en.gravatar.com/) to find a profile pic for your blog posts.

 ```markdown
 ---